AI4Bharat/indicTrans/README.md

 ```

 Removing dev and test set overlaps from training data
-Refer to "Training Data" subsection in section 4 of our [paper](https://arxiv.org/ftp/arxiv/papers/2104/2104.05596.pdf)for more details on how we use a strict overlap removal method.
+Refer to "Training Data" subsection in section 4 of our [paper](https://arxiv.org/ftp/arxiv/papers/2104/2104.05596.pdf) for more details on how we use a strict overlap removal method.

 ```bash
 python3 remove_train_devtest_overlaps.py <train_data_dir> <all devtest dir>